 Policy 7: To increase the participation of citizens and organizations in the transportation planning process, the RVMPO will maintain a contact spreadsheet that can serve as an email and mailing list for a newsletter and/or other digital and paper mailings.
 Entries in this spreadsheet will include the names of those requesting copies of draft documents, submitting comments and attending public hearings.
 Citizens requesting placement on this contact list will also be added.
-At the conclusion of the review and comment period for a planning project, individuals on this list can review the determination on receive notification of the an action and a summary of all public comments received and staff responses -on the RVMPO website.
+At the conclusion of the review and comment period for a planning project, individuals on this list can review the determination on an action and a summary of all public comments received and staff responses on the RVMPO website.
 The RVMPO will attempt to verify ongoing interest by allowing participants an opportunity to remove their names from the contact list.
 The request can be made by mail, telephone, or email.

 Policy 8: The RVMPO shall continually work to identify new stakeholders interested in or affected by the transportation planning process.
-In accordance with MAP-21, stakeholders shall include, but are not limited to "citizens, affected public agencies, representatives of transportation agency employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transit, representatives of users of pedestrian walkways and bicycle transportation facilities, representatives of the disabled, agencies or entities responsible for safety/security operations, providers of non-emergency transportation services receiving financial assistance from a source other than title 49, U.S.C.
-Chapter 53, and other interested parties".
+In accordance with MAP-21, stakeholders shall include, but are not limited to "citizens, affected public agencies, representatives of transportation agency employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transit, representatives of users of pedestrian walkways and bicycle transportation facilities, representatives of the disabled, and other interested parties".